Stegosauria: Evolutionary history

 Like the spikes and shields of ankylosaurs, the bony plates and spines of stegosaurians evolved from the low-keeled osteoderms characteristic of basal thyreophorans.
 One such described genus, Scelidosaurus, is proposed to be morphologically close to the last common ancestor of the clade uniting stegosaurians and ankylosaurians, the Eurypoda.
 Galton (2019) interpreted plates of an armored dinosaur from the Lower Jurassic (Sinemurian-Pliensbachian) Lower Kota Formation of India as fossils of a member of Ankylosauria; the author argued that this finding indicates a probable early Early Jurassic origin for both Ankylosauria and its sister group Stegosauria.
 Footprints attributed to the ichnotaxon Deltapodus brodricki from the Middle Jurassic (Aalenian) of England represent the oldest probable record of stegosaurians reported so far.
 Outside that, there are assigned fossils to stegosauria from the Toarcian: the specimen "IVPP V.219", a chimaera with bones of the sauropod Sanpasaurus is known from the Maanshan Member of the Ziliujing Formation.
 The earliest possible trackways of stegosaurians are discovered from the Hettangian-aged deposits of France, indicating a possibly earlier origin.
 The perhaps most basal known stegosaurian, the four-metre-long Huayangosaurus, is still close to Scelidosaurus in build, with a higher and shorter skull, a short neck, a low torso, long slender forelimbs, short hindlimbs, large condyles on the thighbone, a narrow pelvis, long ischial and pubic shafts, and a relatively long tail.
 Its small tail club might be a eurypodan synapomorphy.
 Huayangosaurus lived during the Bathonian stage of the Middle Jurassic, about 166 million years ago.

 A few million years later, during the Callovian-Oxfordian, from China much larger species are known, with long, "graviportal" (adapted for moving only in a slow manner on land due to a high body weight) hindlimbs: Chungkingosaurus, Chialingosaurus, Tuojiangosaurus and Gigantspinosaurus.
 Most of these are considered members of the derived Stegosauridae.
 Lexovisaurus and Loricatosaurus, stegosaurid finds from England and France of approximately equivalent age to the Chinese specimens, are likely the same taxon.
 During the Late Jurassic, stegosaurids seem to have experienced their greatest radiation.
-In Europe, Dacentrurus and the closely related Miragaia were present.
-While older finds had been limited to the northern continents, in this phase Gondwana was colonised also as shown by Kentrosaurus living in Africa.
-No unequivocal stegosaurian fossils have been reported from South-America, India, Madagascar, Australia, or Antarctica, though.
-A Late Jurassic Chinese stegosaurian is Jiangjunosaurus.
+In Europe, Dacentrurus and the closely related Miragaia were present, while they are represented in Asia by Jiangjunosaurus.
+While older finds had been limited to the northern continents, in this phase, Gondwana was also colonised as shown by Kentrosaurus living in Africa.
 The most derived Jurassic stegosaurians are known from North-America: Stegosaurus (perhaps several species thereof) and the somewhat older Hesperosaurus.
 Stegosaurus was quite large (some specimens indicate a length of at least seven metres), had high plates, no shoulder spine, and a short, deep rump.